Lil Scrappy: 2009–2012: Tha Grustle

 Lil Scrappy joined the Disturbing tha Peace label in April 2009.
 Though still filming the motion picture Just Another Day, he was expected to tour that summer to promote his fourth studio album, Tha Grustle, after filming was complete.
 In November 2011, with the album still unreleased, he announced he'd left Disturbing the Peace and that the album would be released by Bonzi Records in 2012.

 Lil Scrappy's second independent album, Prince of the South 2, was released on October 19, 2010, through Real Talk Entertainment just like his first independent album.
 On September 8, 2009, Lil Scrappy released the first single from the album entitled "Addicted to Money" but it failed to reach the Billboard charts so it was dubbed as a promo single.
 Then on September 28, 2010, Lil Scrappy released the first single from the album "Bad (That's Her)" which featured Stuey Rock, but it also failed to reach the Billboard charts, so it was dubbed as a promo single.

 2012–present: Love & Hip Hop: Atlanta

 Since 2012, Lil Scrappy has appeared on thirteen seasons of Love & Hip Hop: Atlanta.

-Early life

-Richardson has described a hard childhood, with his mother selling drugs and working as a pimp of prostitutes.

-When he was a young boy, Richardson began writing lyrics and entertaining neighborhood crowds with his standout rapping skills.
-By his early teens, he sold homemade CDs and mixtapes on the streets and marketed them to flea markets and eventually to strip clubs.

-In the early 2000's, he was performing his signature hit "Head Bussa" around Atlanta.

-By 2003, rapper Lil Jon collaborated with Scrappy to recreate "Head Bussa" and work on a new album with Trillville.